joseeden/All-Things-DevOps/pages/030-Security/020-Threat-Hunting.md

 A hypothesis is derived from the threat modeling and is based on potential events with higher likelihood and higher impact.

+- Who might want to harm us?
+- Who might want to break our networks?
+- How might they be able to do that?

 ### Profiling Threat Actors and Activities

-Involves the creation of scenario that show how a prospective attacker might attempt an intrusion and what their objectives might be
+Involves the creation of scenario that show how a prospective attacker might attempt an intrusion and what their objectives might be.

+- What TTPs might they use?
+- Who wants to harm us?
+- What are their objectives?
+- Which threat actor categories do they belong?

 ###  Actual Threat Hunting

 Threat hunting relies on the usage of the tools developed for regular security monitoring and incident response.

+- Analyze logs, file systems, registries, and network traffic
 - Information is generally consolidated in SIEM
-- Analyze network traffic
-- Analyze the executable process list
 - Analyze other infected host
 - Identify how the malicious process was executed